-Betoota stands lonely on a vast gibber plain, 170 kilometres east of Birdsville.
-While Betoota is mainly a ghost town, it comes alive twice a year.
-The annual Horse and Motorbike Gymkhana is held on the first weekend of QLD Easter School holidays and then during the last weekend in August when this tiny ghost town explodes with all the colour and excitement of the Betoota Races, kicking off the Simpson Desert Racing Carnival.
+Betoota is located 170 kilometres east of Birdsville and stands on a vast gibber plain.
+While Betoota is mainly a ghost town, it comes alive twice a year for two amazing outback adventure events!
+The annual Betoota Horse and Motorbike Gymkhana is held on the first weekend of the Queensland Easter School holidays and then during the last weekend in August this tiny ghost town explodes with all the colour and excitement of the Betoota Races, which are part of the fantastic Simpson Desert Racing Carnival.

 Betoota is 70 metres above sea level and has an annual rainfall of just 300 millimetres.
-In 1885, the Queensland Government set up a customs post here to collect tolls for stock as they travelled to South Australia.
+In 1885, the Queensland Government set up a customs post in Betoota to collect tolls for stock that were being moved to South Australia.
 The toll station operated up until Federation in 1901.

-Points of interest include Browns Creek – a popular camping area near the Betoota Hotel – and Deon's Lookout, the perfect place for travellers to take a break and drink in the spectacular view.
+Points of interest in Betoota include Browns Creek – a popular camping area near the Betoota Hotel – and Deon's Lookout, the perfect place for travellers to take a break and admire the spectacular view.
 You can also visit The Dreamtime Serpent – a work of art representing a series of pathways travelled through Country to connect the river systems in the Channel Country of the Diamantina Shire.